 Professor of Systematic & Historical Theology; Director of the Center for Christian Worldview

-Grand Rapids Theological Seminary - Bible, Religion & Ministry ...more
+Grand Rapids Theological Seminary - Bible, Theology & Ministry ...more

 Grand Rapids Theological Seminary - Administration ...more

 A compassionate ministry leader with career experience as a pastor and theological editor, Dr. Michael Wittmer, professor of systematic and historical theology, is a dedicated scholar and blogger who writes accessible books on theology and Christian worldview for the church.
 A faculty member at Grand Rapids Theological Seminary since 1996, he teaches courses in historical and systematic theology and directs the school's Center for Christian Worldview.